 A long-range financial plan provides a "road map" for where the County wants to go financially and how it plans to get there, by combining financial forecasting with the Strategic plan.
 The long-range financial planning is intended to serve as a tool to identify challenges and opportunities, and to provide the Board of Commissioners with the insight required to address issues impacting the County's financial condition.
-The County's plan will have a multi-year planning horizon with three to five years of projecting current operations and addressing the following impacts of the long-range operating financial plan, as well as future years.
-See consolidated 5-Year Forecast page 96.
+The County's plan will have a multi-year planning horizon with three to five years of projecting current operations and addressing issues.